WestpacCXTeam/Starter-Pack/README.md

 It will be replaced by grunt to the current version.

+# Branches

+We are maintaining two branches here:

+* `angular` -> The `angular` branch gives you this starting point with examples for an angular app.
+* `clean` -> The `clean` branch has only the very essentials in it.
+* `less` -> The `less` branch has a clean starting point with just a tiny less structure to get you started.

+Other branches are:

+* `master` -> This branch only shows the default being developed right now.
+* `dev` -> In `dev` we work on new features so please don't download from here.

 # Folder structure

 The below folder structure will explain what should go where: